hoxxep/Gookie/README.md

 TODOs
 -----

-- Include support for multiple webhooks on the same repo and different actions for each
-    - Would require unique urls for each hook/event as GitHub doesn't send what the event was in the payload.
-Will need to look at a neat way to do this in Express.js
+- Include support for multiple webhooks on the same repo and different actions for each.
+This would require unique urls for each hook/event as GitHub doesn't send what the event was in the payload.
+Will need to look at a neat way to do this in Express.js.
 - Daemon/service mode?
-(User can currently work around using the npm module `forever` which is cleaner).
+User can currently do a work around using the npm module `forever`, which might actually be cleaner than implementing daemon/service mode for Gookie on its own?

 ---